fahimfahad92/fahimfahad92/README.md

 </div>
 <br/>
 <div align="center">

+✔️ 9 years of professional experience in backend development, 2 years of experience in Frontend development

 ✔️ Expertise in Java, Spring Boot and AWS

-✔️ Experienced in microservice architecture and scalable system design, different RDBMS and NoSQL
+✔️ Experienced in RDBMS and NoSQL (Oracle, PostgreSQL, MongoDB, Elasticsearch)

-✔️ Experienced in RDBMS and NoSQL
+✔️ Experienced in microservice architecture and scalable system design

+✔️ Was part of two startup companies

+✔️ Developed a lot of projects from scratch

 ✔️ Experienced in production issue debugging and fixing